digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 ---
-description: Speaker installation and wiring information for the 1999-2002 Ford Falcon AU
+description: Speaker installation and wiring information for the 1999-2002 Ford Falcon AU.
+Partially applies to BA-BF Falcons and SX-SY Territory models
 ---

 # Speakers